acodeninja/pico-up-and-running/README.md

 ```
 python pico-up

-build   minify and attempt to compile pico application to bytecodes
 free    show the current free ram and rom space, requires a soft-reset
 init    initialise a python pico project in the current directory
 image   prepare a 128x128 sprite image for use with the pico